Building your super

 • Your spouse has exceeded their non-concessional contributions cap for the financial year

-You can view this information here
+You can view information on ATO spouse contributions here.

 Your personal circumstances will determine whether you end up paying less tax so check out the Australian Taxation Office (ATO) website for more information or discuss with your financial adviser.